 The Loudoun County Combined Fire and Rescue System is always looking for professional, dedicated and talented individuals to join our team!
 Whether you are looking for a career in emergency services or would like to volunteer in your community, there is a place for you in the Loudoun County Combined Fire and Rescue System.
-Fill out our LC-CFRS Job Interest Card and receive a notification when we open the hiring process for that job.
+Fill out our LCFR Job Interest Card and receive a notification when we open the hiring process for that job.
+The hiring process is currently open until January 28, 2021 at 11:59:00 PM.

 Requirements to become a professional Loudoun County Firefighter/EMT